Protected Environment (PE) at CHPC

 Step 1: Determining if your project fits in REDCAP or Box

 Box: One can put PHI on the University instance of Box, http://box.utah.edu.
 The reference for the acceptable use of Box for PHI can be found at University of Utah Box User Agreement.pdf.
-Please refer to this page and see the section at the bottom about storage of regulated information.
+Please refer to and see the section at the bottom about storage of regulated information.
 To use

 the Box instance for PHI, users need to create a specific University Box account.